massimostanzione/faas-offloading-sim/README.md

 an Exponential Moving Average, whose 0 < `alpha` <= 1 parameter is set by this configuration option (e.g., a value closer to 1.0 means we weigh recent observations as more important).

+## Utilities

+To quickly compare different policies under the current configuration:

+	python compare_policies.py

+**Work in progress**: to process the JSON produced in `stats.txt` by a single
+run:

+	python utilities/process_stats_json.py